Therapists often ask me which trauma treatment they should learn: eye movement desensitization & reprocessing (EMDR) or progressive counting (PC).

 Go for PC if you care most about

-- offering the most efficient research-supported treatment available
+- offering an excellent research-supported treatment

 - working with clients with low affect tolerance